 If the primary goal of care changes as a result of the assessment, a new MHPoC may begin.
 Similarly, a review of the consumer's MHPoC may be undertaken part way through an episode within the assigned MHPoC but does not lead to a change in the MHPoC if the primary goal of care remains the same.

-9 Australian Institute of Health and Welfare.
+&lt;sup>9 Australian Institute of Health and Welfare.
 (2021).
 Episode of care-mental health care phase, (Data element).
-Retrieved 28 November 2023 from https://meteor.aihw.gov.au/content/index.phtml/itemId/744325
+Retrieved 22 February 2025 from https://meteor.aihw.gov.au/content/744325

 6.4.1 Assessment only data item